Best Minecraft Server Hosting (2026)

 Pebblehost Premium 4-8 GB or DIY on Hetzner

-Tickrate matters.
-Both run on high-clock CPUs.
+Tickrate is single-thread bound.
+Both run high-clock CPUs.
 DIY wins on cost above 8 GB.

 Bedrock-only friend server